13 Design Ideas to Make Your Kitchen Look Expensive

 Stick with light colors

 Light colors reflect more light, making the whole room appear bigger and brighter.
 Go for white cabinets and walls to trick the eye into thinking your kitchen is larger—and more expensive—than it is.
-Find out 12 ways your house can make you look older than you are.

 Get rid of clutter